 My primary research is in the field of biomedical ontology development.
-An ontology is a controlled, structured vocabulary, intended to represent knowledge within a particular domain.
+An ontology is a controlled, structured vocabulary intended to represent knowledge within a particular domain.
 Terms in an ontology have logical relationships to each other and to terms in other ontologies, to allow for reasoning and inference across the ontology.
-Biomedical ontologies are developed and used to provide annotation and integration of scientific data within particular fields of science and medicine, and facilitate data analysis through their careful curation and logical structure.
-My work in biomedical ontology is strongly informed by my earlier experience in laboratory research in immunology, genetics, molecular biology, and virology.
+Biomedical ontologies allow annotation and integration of scientific data within particular fields of science and medicine, and their careful curation and logical structure facilitate data analysis.
+My work in biomedical ontology is strongly informed by my earlier experience in laboratory research in immunology, genetics, molecular biology and virology.